renoki-co/blog/ckyiq95os08mbc3s1dgacebdj.md

-## Stop paying for expensive real-time: soketi is your simple, fast, and resilient open-source WebSockets server. 📣
+## Stop paying for expensive real-time

+ soketi is your simple, fast, and resilient open-source WebSockets server. 📣

 ### Blazing fast speed ⚡